 - uncoated carbon steel pans (I’ve added this one in, because I can’t see why it wouldn’t be included)

 The article lists brands that have shown themselves to be safe through testing.
 Some of the brands may not be available in Ireland but I did recognise a few including Fissler, All-Clad, Cuisineart, Le Crueset (stainess steel range), Lagoustina, Viking professional and Pyrex.
 There was one brand of ceramic cookware that this blogger recommends, Xtrema by Ceramcor, saying that it passes the stringent CA Prop 65 leach testing.

 I often see a Belgium brand of ceramic coated cookware called Green Pan being mentioned in the Zero Waste Ireland Facebook group.
 According to the company’s website their pans don’t contain the harmful chemicals in traditional non-stick pans and the company uses upcycled stainless steel and aluminium where possible.
 The author of the article I link at the top of this post says that all ceramic coated cookware should be avoided because of nano-particles in the coatings leaching into food and they list Greenpan as one of the brands to avoid.
 I’ve also heard a few owners of Green Pans saying that the coating on them have started to flake around the sides, which is surprising given that their pans come with a lifetime warranty.
-Green Pan can be bought in Ireland in Debenhams.
+These products are available to buy from a few retailers in Ireland.

 I’ve found that most bakeware in Ireland is either non-stick or aluminium.
 I have been hunting down stainless steel bakeware in Ireland for 2 years with no luck.
 If you want to buy stainless steel items you’re going to have to go online to do it.